Tahlequah (orca): Life

 Her unusually long period of grieving attracted international attention and an outpouring of sympathy, comparing her actions to that of a human mother.
 The ongoing crisis within the Southern Residents community prompted calls for intervention, including dam removals and the increased killing of sea lions who interfere with salmon growth in the Columbia River.
 Washington Governor Jay Inslee stated that he supported new measures to address orca-related issues and would work with state and federal officials to find short-term solutions.

 In July 2020, a drone survey of the J, K, and L pods revealed that J35 showed signs of an active pregnancy.
-She gave birth to a male calf on September 5 near the San Juan Islands, named J57 by the Center for Whale Research.
-He was also named Phoenix by the museum.
+She gave birth to a male calf on September 5 near the San Juan Islands.
+The calf was named J57 by the Center for Whale Research and nicknamed Phoenix by the museum.

+J35 gave birth to another calf in December 2024.
+The calf was first reported by observers on December 20.
+Whale researchers identified the new calf as female and named her J61 on December 23 but expressed concern about her condition.
+On December 31, J61 was declared dead after a health study of the Southern Residents; she had been pushed along by her mother and "looked lethargic" on the December 23 and December 24 viewings.
+On January 1, 2025, J35 was observed near Vashon Island in Puget Sound carrying J61's body.
+Her mourning period continued for over 11 days; a sighting on February 8 confirmed that she was no longer carrying J61's body.